nathansmith11170/HoloTableGame/Readme.md

 - live scripting and debugging (for those so inclined)
 - Server Multiplayer model, similar to Avorion or Minecraft

+## Compiler Support

+GCC or Clang versions that support module std

+MSVC doesn't build RGFW 1.7 for some reason, so it's excluded

 ## Build Dependencies
 Windows build only, for now
 These dependencies should be sourced and placed under third_party